josep-pujol/learning_ifd-dashboard/README.md

 ### What is this website for?

-This website gives historical information on the currency exchange rates for different currencies, and provides a tool to convert different amounts of those currencies
+This website gives information on the currency exchange rates for different currencies.

 ### What does it do?